abhikjain360/sdn-project/README.md

 python pyJsonParser.py
 ```

 3. Modify the `swtitchtree.p4` file according to your random forest's structure.
 Currently it is set to handle 5 trees, each with depth of 5, and threshold for binary classification to 0.5.
-If the csv files you have used to train model use dirrent timeout durations for active flow timeout duration and flow timeout duration, then also change these parameters in p4.
+If the csv files you have used to train model use different timeout durations for active flow timeout duration and flow timeout duration, then also change these parameters in p4.

 4. Modify the `commands.txt` to clear all the tables, and then add your required forwarding rules based on malware detection to it as well on the table `p4_exact`.
 See the section 'Table Naming and Match Rules' for further details.